 Bratislava, Slovakia – An increasing alignment of views between the leaders of the Visegrad Group (Slovakia, the Czech Republic, Poland and Hungary) and Austria has pushed some to call for the V4 to add Vienna to its ranks.
-But the controversy over the Austrian government’s cuts in family allowances for foreigners has highlighted the recurrent and long-standing gap between Austria and its Central European neighbors.
+But the controversy over cuts in family benefits and allowances for foreigners living has highlighted the recurrent and long-standing gap between Austria and its Central European neighbors.

 Around a thousand Czech and Slovak citizens working in Austria with children abroad have decided to sue the Austrian government over the cuts in family benefits and allowances that came into force at the beginning of the year.